au-ts/libvmm/docs/camkes_to_cp_guide.md

 8. Optional attributes that configure the connections the VM likes to have for the serial multiplexor.
 This is currently N/A in seL4CP VMM, but there are plans for adding a serial driver and a serial multiplexor as external libraries on top of seL4CP.
 9. VMM requires access to the actual hardware.
 CAmkES provides a file server, a serial server and a time server etc. for such purposes.
 On seL4CP, it's up to you to implement these functionalities, or potentially make use of the existing external libraries on top of seL4CP.

-The approach from VMM development on top of seL4CP is quite different, most of the configurations are not done by seL4CP but by the seL4CP VMM and the external build system.
+The approach for VMM development on top of seL4CP is quite different.
+Most of the configuration is not done by seL4CP but by the seL4CP VMM and the external build system.
 Take `vm_multi` as an example:

 ```c